Marchenko-based target replacement, accounting for all orders of multiple reflections: Introduction

+Similar as the other methods discussed in this introduction, we assume that the target zone is the only region in which changes occur; the over- and underburden are assumed to remain unchanged.
+However, changes in a reservoir may lead to changes in the embedding medium \citep{Hatchell2005TLE, Herwanger2009GEO}.
+When this is the case, the target zone should not be restricted to the reservoir, but it should also include the part of the embedding medium in which the changes have a noticeable effect on the waves propagating through it.
+Of course the larger the target zone, the smaller the efficiency gain.

 The setup of this paper is as follows.
-In section \ref{sec2} we derive a representation of the seismic reflection response at the earth's surface (including all orders of multiple scattering), which explicitly distinguishes between the response of the target zone and that of the embedding medium.
-Next, based on this representation, in section \ref{sec3} we discuss how to remove the response of the target zone from the reflection response at the surface.
-In section \ref{sec4} we discuss how the response of a changed target zone can be inserted into the reflection response at the surface.
-The proposed method is illustrated with a numerical example in section \ref{sec5} and conclusions are given in section \ref{sec6}.
+In Section \ref{sec2}, we derive a representation of the seismic reflection response at the earth's surface (including all orders of multiple scattering), which explicitly distinguishes between the response of the target zone and that of the embedding medium.
+Next, based on this representation, in Section \ref{sec3}, we discuss how to remove the response of the target zone from the reflection response at the surface.
+In Section \ref{sec4}, we discuss how the response of a changed target zone can be inserted into the reflection response at the surface.
+The proposed method is illustrated with numerical examples in Section \ref{sec5}.
+We end the paper with a discussion (\rev{S}ection \ref{sec6}) and conclusions (\rev{S}ection \ref{sec7}).